For your yoga playlist, this month I recommend Patrick O’Hearn: Beyond This Moment

 Yogi Bhajan brought Kundalini Yoga to America in the late 1960′s.
 After thousands of years of being kept a deeply private and secret practice among a small group of chosen students in India, the techniques of Kundalini yoga were shared with the world at large by this master yogi.

 So… what is yoga?
-Yoga is an ancient physical exercise that quiets the noisy brain and relaxes the body, bringing more enjoyment to your life wherever you might be.
+Yoga is the art of calming yourself down.
+It is a set of physical exercise that quiets the noisy brain and relaxes the body, bringing more enjoyment to your life wherever you might be.
 In the same way a hot shower washes your body, a strong yoga set washes your spirit and clears your thoughts of unnecessary clutter.

 The word yoga comes from a biblical word meaning ‘to yoke’ or ‘connect.’
 Whats being ‘yoked’ in a yoga practice is the physical body to the metaphysical spirit self, the higher self, the continuum of eternal energy that is your true nature.
 The original Sanskrit word describing the act of ‘yoga’ before the Christian culture influenced language was the word ‘jugit’, which means- union of personal awareness with infinite awareness.
 If we actively connect with the infinite dimension within ourselves, we can increase the enjoyment of life challenges.
 But how does yoga actually connect my physical self to my metaphysical self?